ianstormtaylor/slate/docs/general/faq.md

 Slate's goal is to support all the modern browsers on both desktop and mobile devices.

 However, right now Slate is in beta and is community-driven, so its support is not as robust as it could be.
 It's currently tested against the latest few versions of Chrome, Firefox and Safari on desktops.
 It isn't currently tested against Internet Explorer or Edge, or against mobile devices.
 If you want to add more browser or device support, we'd love for you to submit a pull request!

-For older browsers, such as IE11, a lot of the now standard native APIs aren't available.
-Slate's position on this is that it is up to the user to bring polyfills (like https://polyfill.io) when needed for things like `el.closest`, etc. Otherwise we'd have to bundle and maintain lots of polyfills that others may not even need in the first place.